MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 For more information on Evaluate API, see [Evaluate REST API](reference-post-evaluate.md)

-The corresponding data transformation logic for paper UI elements can be found in
+The corresponding data transformation logic for paper UI elements can be found in:

     1. **<tutorial_resource_root>/ConferenceWebsite/paperListItem.js**
     1. **<tutorial_resource_root>/ConferenceWebsite/paperFieldsOfStudyListItem.js**